profrobwells/first-llm-classifier/docs/structured-responses.md

 # Structured responses

 Here's a public service announcement.
-You don't have to ask LLMs for essays, poems or chitchat.
+There's no law that says you have to ask LLMs for essays, poems or chitchat.

 Yes, they're great at drumming up long blocks of text.
-An LLM can write a long argument to answer almost any question.
+An LLM can spit out a long answer almost any question.
+It's how they've been marketed by companies selling chatbots and more conversational forms of search.

 But they're also great at answering simple questions, a skill that has been overlooked in much of the hoopla that followed the introduction of ChatGPT.